Used car prices – the ultimate guide

 As mentioned, it can be hard to know where to head if you want the best price for your car.
 And even if you get the best price, how many unpaid man-hours of admin are you willing to put in?
 Private sales can offer you a higher price generally, but this isn’t without its stressful situations.
 From viewings to endless emails, to worrying if you’re actually going to be paid for your car, private selling can be more trouble than it’s worth.

-Selling your car with Motorway guarantees you the best price without any of the stress.
-The Motorway is quick, easy and you could get up to £1,000 more* for your car.
+Selling your car the Motorway way guarantees you the best price without any of the stress.
+Dealers compete to give you their best price.
+It’s easy, quick, and 100% free.